owlbarn/tutorial/book/symbolic/README.md

 **Operators**

 All these operations are invisible to users.
-What the users really uses is the *operators*.
+What the users really use are the *operators*.
 To build a graph, we first need to build the required attributes into an operation, and then put it into a graph node.
 This is what an operator does.
 Take the `sin` operator as an example: